 Vicki Corwin has been with the Consortium almost since its founding.
 As our Office Manager, she is our “front line.”
 Hers is the first voice most people hear when they call and the last pair of eyes on most of the written communications that come from us.
 She not only brings the institutional memory and insights that only someone with her tenure can offer, she also brings the meticulous attention to detail of someone who has worked as an administrative professional throughout her career.
 She’s a world-class proofreader and NO she’s NOT looking for a new job!
 When she’s not busy catching our mistakes, fixing them, and keeping us organized, she’s having fun with her family and playing with her big, beautiful Yellow Lab, Shelby.
 Learn more on LinkedIn.

 Pamela Gaynor is the Consortium’s Director of Communications.
 She brings a background from both the media and nonprofit worlds to her work planning, executing, and engaging staff in efforts to raise public awareness of our mission and programs.
 She joined the Consortium in 2008 out of a longstanding interest in public education and the critical role it plays in equalizing opportunity.
 Just prior to joining the Consortium, Pam was Manager of Media Relations & Publications for the Jewish Healthcare Foundation, a post that transitioned her into nonprofit communications from a 20+ year career as a business journalist.
-Outside the office, you’ll most likely find her walking her Wheaten Terrier; working in her garden; trying a new recipe; reading literary fiction or teaching herself something new on YouTube, which she finds a revolutionary force for lifelong learning.
+Outside the office, you’ll most likely find her walking her Wheaten Terrier; working in her garden; trying a new recipe; reading or teaching herself something new on YouTube.
 Learn more on LinkedIn.

 Frank Kamara became a Program Associate with the Consortium in 2019 after serving as an apprentice through Public Allies’ leadership preparation program.
 He brings experience as a youth mentor, program facilitator, and community organizer.
 Driven by a desire to empower community, Frank helps organize the Be A Middle School Mentor program that we offer in partnership with United Way of Southwestern Pennsylvania.
 He also is involved in the PartnerUp program that PNC Financial Services Group, Inc. launched in collaboration with the Consortium to provide pre-employment training directly to high school students.
 When he’s not at work, Frank enjoys volunteering to encourage black community achievement and networking to introduce new resources to the communities where he lives, works, and plays.
 And as far as play goes, he’s always up for a soccer game.
 Learn more on LinkedIn.

 Christy Kuehn joined the Consortium as a Program Director in September 2018.
 Experienced in both academic settings and the nonprofit sector, she brings more than 10 years of experience as a high school English teacher as well as seven years working at the college level as an instructor and academic advisor.
 Since joining our staff, she’s been involved with a number of initiatives.
 Most recently, she has assumed responsibility for coordinating our work with the Mid-Atlantic Regional Educational Laboratory (REL) and begun helping to organize our Future Ready Alliance.
 Christy also supports our professional development programming and helps organize Educator in the Workforce.
 When she’s not at work, Christy loves Broadway plays and is a regular at the theater whenever they make their Pittsburgh debuts.
-She also loves playing with her dog, Foxy, a natty Pomeranian who she keeps fashion-forward with a bow tie around his neck.
 Learn more on LinkedIn.

 Debbie Pixton brings expertise in professional development for educators and organizing a region-wide collaboration around college and career readiness to her role as a Program Director at the Consortium.
 She applies her passion for helping employers and educators make connections across sectors and silos across multiple Consortium programs.
 One initiative she’s focused on is Future Ready Partnerships, which we launched in 2018 to help employers and schools collaborate to improve career exploration and preparation opportunities for students across southwestern Pennsylvania.
 Outside the Consortium, Debbie is busy with two darling daughters.
 She enjoys supporting the arts, volunteering at her church, and surveying nature.
 Learn more on LinkedIn.